 Details regarding what happened aboard the Zircon in the ensuing minutes will probably remain unknown as the principals are no longer around to tell them, and there appear to be a few holes in the witnesses’ testimonies before the court of inquiry.
-What isn’t in question, however, is that my father and one other sailor, Paul Magera, lowered a motorboat into the cold, foggy Atlantic and went searching for survivors from the YF-415.
+What isn’t in question, however, is that my father and one other sailor, Paul Magera, lowered a motorboat into the cold, quickly fogging Atlantic and went searching for survivors from the YF-415.
 On their first trip, they returned with eleven men, one of whom was severely burned and would die the next day.

 These are the basic facts of an incident about which my three brothers and I barely knew a thing growing up.
 Dad didn’t talk much about his service, and we—no doubt more interested in baseball or hockey or music or girls—didn’t inquire.
 Or… any inquiries were met with curt, vague answers that likely satisfied us at the time.
 I recall my mother telling me that Dad had helped to pull men from the ocean during the war, but little beyond that.
 I recall, too, that my adolescent mind embellished the incident with the menace of sharks.